-functions as the principle charitable office of the Patriarchal
+functions as the principle charitable office of the Pontifical

-Household.
-The church itself is located in the Roman Forum at the
+Court.
+The physical church itself is located in the Roman Forum at the

 foot of the Palatine Hill.
 It is the oldest Christian monument in the

 Forum and contains the earliest known Roman depiction of the Blessed